Introduction

 Issues of Concern

-Terms like "fatal funnel," "projecting," and "telescoping" are not a good thing.
-"Cover" and "concealment" are good things (for example, a cover is something that can likely stop projectiles such as bullets, and concealment is something that may hide and prevent professionals from being seen).
+Terms such as fatal funnel, projecting, and telescoping are not favorable.
+In contrast, cover and concealment are beneficial.
+For instance, cover refers to objects that can effectively stop projectiles, such as bullets, whereas concealment involves measures that may hide healthcare professionals, preventing them from being seen.
 Law enforcement refers to the fatal funnel as a doorway where one can be easily seen but is difficult to move out of in the case of incoming projectiles.
 A police officer never stands in front of a doorway, especially an open door, during a high-risk incident.
 The unknown is one of the most dangerous aspects of the tactical environment, similar to unsearched areas or the other side of the doors.
-Additionally, walls afford some cover and concealment from the 3 "Bs:" bombs, bullets, and bad guys.
-Open doors afford none.
-Since movement is paramount in a tactical environment, slow and methodical movements are necessary but can be extremely uncomfortable and challenging.
+In addition, walls afford some cover and concealment from the 3 Bs—bombs, bullets, and bad guys.
+In contrast, open doors offer no protection.
+As movement is essential in a tactical environment, slow and methodical movements are necessary but can be extremely uncomfortable and challenging.
 Another aspect of the tactical movement is to avoid projecting presence.
-This is where terms like "slicing the pie" and "quick peeks" come into play.
+Terms such as slicing the pie and quick peeks come into play here.
 Slicing the pie is used to look into open doorways, gaining a perspective for as much of the space on the other side of the door by looking from different angles.
-Whatever cannot be viewed by slicing the pie may be viewed by conducting "quick peeks."
-This is when an officer lines up on the wall adjacent to the door and quickly looks inside the doorway to the left and right without telescoping their head.
+Whatever cannot be viewed by slicing the pie may be viewed by conducting quick peeks.
+In this technique, the officer lines up on the wall adjacent to the door and quickly looks inside the doorway to the left and right without telescoping their head.
 Officers have their firearms in hand, and the shooting hand penetrates the doorway simultaneously with their heads.
-This allows them to address a threat if necessary.
+This positioning allows them to address a threat if necessary.

 Zones of Care

 In 21st-century policing, active violence and tactical responses are changing significantly and constantly.
 After every major event, first responder agencies modify their response, training, and capabilities.
-For example, following events such as the Aurora, Colorado theater shooting and the Pulse Nightclub shooting, among others, many law enforcement officers throughout the country are being trained in tactical, emergency, and casualty-care interventions.
-Interventions include tourniquet application, hemostatic gauze, nasopharyngeal airways, and the application of pressure dressings, among others.
-Law enforcement, however, is instructed to focus on neutralizing the threat before rendering any aid.
-At no time should rapid movement to the threat or exercising good tactics be jeopardized or hindered due to providing medical aid to casualties.
-Law enforcement officers are taught to come back and address casualties during "warm zone" operations when there is no additional credible intelligence of additional threats.
-However, the building or area may not have been completely "cleared."
-The term "clear" has been used interchangeably with other law enforcement terms such as "search," "check," "safe," and others.
-When a room, building, or area has been "cleared," every possible area where a person could be hiding or concealed is checked and verified that no one is there.
-Once completed, the room, building, or area is designated a "cold" zone.
-With the integration of rescue task force principals, more non-law enforcement EMS providers are being integrated into tactical teams that rapidly enter warm zones before the areas have been completely "cleared."
-This is a relatively new principle based on battlefield medicine and casualty statistics.
+For example, following events such as the Aurora theater shooting in Colorado and the Pulse nightclub shooting in Florida, many law enforcement officers throughout the country are being trained in tactical, emergency, and casualty-care interventions.
+Interventions include tourniquet application, hemostatic gauze, nasopharyngeal airways, and the application of pressure dressings.
+However, law enforcement is instructed to neutralize the threat before rendering any aid.
+At no time should rapid movement to the threat or exercising good tactics be jeopardized or hindered due to providing medical assistance to casualties.
+Law enforcement officers are taught to come back and address casualties during warm zone operations when there is no additional credible intelligence of further threats.
+However, the building or area may not have been completely cleared.
+The term cleared has been used interchangeably with other law enforcement terms such as search, check, safe, and others.
+When a room, building, or area has been cleared, every possible area where a person could be hiding or concealed is checked and verified for no hidden individuals.
+Once the area has been cleared, the room, building, or area is designated a cold zone.
+With the integration of rescue task force principals, more non-law enforcement EMS providers are being integrated into tactical teams that rapidly enter warm zones before the areas have been completely cleared.
+This approach is a relatively new principle based on battlefield medicine and casualty statistics.
 The faster a medical provider can be at the side of a traumatically injured patient, the better the chances for survival.
 Completely clearing a normal-sized building often takes 1 to 2 hours, whereas trauma patients need intervention within minutes.

-Lastly, field EMS and medical providers must understand the tools, weaponry, and equipment law enforcement uses in the field.
-Providers should become familiar with their local tactical teams and law enforcement agencies, the tools and weapons they carry, effects when used, interventions to treat injuries and illnesses, and how to provide effective medical treatment without hindering criminal investigations whenever possible.
+Lastly, field EMS and medical providers must understand the tools, weaponry, and equipment used by law enforcement in the field.
+Providers should be familiar with their local tactical teams and law enforcement agencies, the tools and weapons they carry, and the effects when used.
+Providers should be equipped to treat injuries and illnesses caused by these tools while ensuring that medical interventions do not interfere with ongoing criminal investigations whenever possible.

 Clinical Significance

-To safely work with law enforcement, physicians and emergency medical personnel must understand team movements, operations, tactics, tools and equipment, and communication to effectively assist in providing healthcare if needed.
-Additionally, it is incumbent on EMS and medical providers to understand the rapidly changing field measures being introduced to minimize the number of casualties resulting from criminal and terrorism-related tactical events.
+To safely work with law enforcement, clinicians and emergency medical personnel must understand team movements, operations, tactics, tools and equipment, and communication protocols.
+This knowledge is crucial for effectively providing healthcare when needed.
+In addition, EMS and medical providers must stay informed about the rapidly changing field measures aimed at minimizing the number of casualties resulting from criminal and terrorism-related tactical events.
 The threats to public safety are evolving rapidly in the 21st century.
-Professionals must work together and communicate new intelligence as it is presented.[4]
+Healthcare professionals must collaborate and communicate new intelligence as it is presented.[4]

 References